 The Library of Congress and the Supreme Court

 After touring the US Capitol, families should take a few minutes to walk through the underground tunnel that connects the US Capitol Visitor Center to the Library of Congress.
 The Library of Congress is easily one of the most beautiful buildings in the nation’s capital.
-It easy to visit in less than a half an hour.
+It easy to visit in less than half an hour.
 While you’re in the neighborhood, be sure also walk past the Supreme Court and possibly even pop inside for a few minutes to check out the judicial chamber.
-The Supreme Court is one of the most overlooked things to to do in Washington DC.
+The Supreme Court is one of the most overlooked things to do in Washington DC.

 The most coveted ticket in all of Washington DC might just be the ticket for a White House tour or one of their annual events like the White House Easter Egg Roll.
 For United States citizens, these tickets must be requested well in advance from your congressional representative.
 (For all other nationalities, tickets must be requested through an embassy.)
 This is definitely a tour that you want to take seriously.
 Visitors often dress up a bit.
 It seems that the security regulations are always in flux.
 So check carefully just before your visit for details.
 However, once you enter the White House, you’ll immediately know that all the lines and security were totally worth it.
 Visitors see several rooms including the East Room and the State Dining Room.